Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies

-Data poisoners might even take inspiration from research on adversarial evasion attacks \cite{shan2020fawkes}.
-Recent work has developed tools to help users protect their own images from facial recognition systems (i.e. ``evade'' the system \cite{pitropakis_taxonomy_2019}). \citeauthor{shan2020fawkes} show that their tool, Fawkes, can imperceptibly alter images so that state-of-the-art facial recognition cannot recognize the altered images \cite{shan2020fawkes}.
-Such tools could easily be adapted for data leverage purposes.
+``Data poisoners'' might even take inspiration from recent research on what are known as ``adversarial evasion attacks'' \cite{shan2020fawkes}, attacks that help users protect their own images from facial recognition systems (i.e. ``evade'' the system \cite{pitropakis_taxonomy_2019}). \citeauthor{shan2020fawkes} show that their tool, Fawkes, can imperceptibly alter images so that state-of-the-art facial recognition cannot recognize the altered images \cite{shan2020fawkes}.
+Such tools might be adapted for data poisoning purposes.